-It is important to deliver materials only to the site where contracts specify the job is being located.
+Similar to the case mentioned above, it is important to deliver materials only to the site where contracts specify the job is being located.
 Sure, some will try to convince the supplier that they are concerned about shrinkage/theft, but complying only ups the risk of losing lien rights, dramatically so.
 That's because a judge can stipulate that any materials not sent to the official job site may not have actually made it there since, once they go into the debtor's inventory, they're no longer able to be accurately tracked.
 STS noted another example where this scenario occurred and, as a result, the supplier's lien was only able to capture approximately 50 cents on the dollar, as only about half the materials went to the work site.